 We encourage you to limit your child’s amount of spending money during their week.
 We suggest a total of $25-$35 per week including their contribution to the mission collection on Wednesday.

-On Sundays, at Check-In time, each conferee sets up a store account and their money is locked in a safe.
-On Saturday, at Check-Out time, any unspent money will be returned to you at the Camp Store.
+If you have not opened a store account previously during online registration, you can open an account at Sunday Check-in.
+Please be advised, that only cash or credit will be accepted for store accounts at Sunday check-in.
+On Saturday, at Check-Out time, any unspent money will be returned to you at the Camp Store in the same form it was deposited.
 This system is designed to prevent lost, misplaced or stolen money during the week.

 The Silver Lake Camp Store is open on Saturdays during Check-Out so that conferees and their families may purchase the photo CD from their week and memorabilia items which they may not have had time to get during the regular store times during the conference.